 FINDING the VSC:

-We use a combination of objective and subjective assessments when evaluating each patient.
-This is done so that we can get as specific as possible when deciding which joint(s) to treat and how to best treat them.
-Objective assessments such as the Nervoscope & X-rays are used on every patient.
+We use a combination of objective and subjective assessments when evaluating every single patient.
+This is accomplished through an array of objective functional neurological assessments as well as skin thermography readings.
+We do this so that we can get as specific as possible when deciding which joint(s) to treat and how to best treat them.

-Subjective examinations search for signs of a VSC, such as swelling, muscle tone increases, tender joints, skin texture changes, and tissue prominence.
+Subjective examinations search for signs of a VSC, such as swelling, muscle tone increases, tender joints, skin texture changes, and tissue prominences.

 REMOVING the VSC:

-This is done by hand, as gently as possible through the Gonstead Method of Chiropractic.
+This is done by hand, as specifically and gently as possible through the Gonstead Method of Chiropractic.
 This is a very quick and precise adjustment to the joint requiring correction.

 Once we remove the interference and restore proper joint motion, the body can go back to its balanced and continuously healing state.
 The body's communication between the nervous system and the target tissues (ex=organs/tissues) is optimally restored.